 What’s open on public holidays in Malaga?

-Before our list of dates of public holidays in Malaga for 2020, some information on what to expect open on a public holidays.
+Before our list of dates of public holidays in Malaga for part of 2020 and the whole of 2021, some information on what to expect open on a public holidays.
 As a general rule, the following are closed:

 - Government (regional and national) offices